MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-manage-version-limits.md

 ---

-# Tutorial: Manage Version history limits for a Site, Library, or OneDrive account
+# Tutorial: Manage Version history limits for a Site, Library, or OneDrive account (Preview)

 In this tutorial, you will learn how to manage the version history limits for a site, document library, or OneDrive account.
 You will learn how to: